 * Jacoby 2NT

-Without discussion, there is no way to know if East's 3 is invitational or weak.
+Without discussion, there is no way to know if East's 3 is invitational, weak or mixed.

 Without discussion, there is no way to know if West's 2 guarantees extra values or if it can be bid with a dead minimum.